junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dumah."
 Cas recognizes her voice.

 Crawling ahead desperately with the last bit of his strength, Cas arrives at the turn of that corridor.
 Dumah is there, in her true form, shining faintly and fading.
-Black shades and dark spots get its hold on to her like every single other angel he sees in the Heaven.
+Black shades and dark spots get their hold on her like every single other angel he sees in Heaven.
 Judging by the density of the blackness, she doesn't have long.

-Pain and grief tears Castiel's heart apart.
-The last time he felt so powerless and useless is when he has to watch Dean Winchester being tortured and sliced in the Pit while his garrison still has miles of demons to clear.
-He doesn't quite understand that sensation of worry and fear back then, but after spending near a decade on Earth, he realizes now that the fear is because he's afraid that he may be too late.
+Pain and grief tear Castiel's heart apart.
+The last time he felt so powerless and useless was when he had to watch Dean Winchester being tortured and sliced in the Pit while his garrison still had miles of demons to clear.
+He doesn't quite understand that sensation of worry and fear back then, but after spending nearly a decade on Earth, he realizes now that the fear is because he's afraid that he may be too late.
 The same fear comes back now.

 "Castiel, I'm glad you are here."
 Dumah sends the words into his mind.